About Jennifer DeBoer

-Jennifer L. DeBoer joined the law school in 2013.
-She serves as the Director of Academic Success.
+Jennifer DeBoer joined the law school in 2013.
+She serves as the Assistant Dean of Students and Director of Academic Success.

-After graduating from law school, she engaged in a trial and appellate law practice at Johnson, Rappa & Ivancevich in Merrillville, Indiana, representing clients in the areas of insurance defense, labor and employment law, civil rights litigation, collections and subrogation, and consumer class actions.
+After graduating from law school, she engaged in a trial and appellate law practice in Indiana, representing clients in the areas of insurance defense, labor and employment law, civil rights litigation, collections and subrogation, and consumer class actions.
 She is admitted to practice in all state and federal courts in Indiana and before the Seventh Circuit Court of Appeals.
-Professor DeBoer has also served as the Director of Academic Support at Liberty University School of Law and has taught writing and research at two universities.
+Dean DeBoer has also served as the Director of Academic Support at Liberty University School of Law and has taught writing and research at two universities.

 M.A.
 (Communications), University of Colorado at Colorado Springs